-“Cumulative” means carried over from year to year.
+“Cumulative” means carried over annually from year to year.
 “Compounding” means the unpaid balance is added to the principal and it, too, accrues the return.

 For instance, with a cumulative preferred return, if someone invested $100,000 and you owed them an 8% cumulative preferred return that didn’t get paid in Year 1, you would owe them $8,000 that would carry forward.
 In Year 2, you would owe them $8,000 for Year 1 plus another $8,000 for Year 2, for a total due of $116,000 in the event of a capital transaction.